devsjc/vim-jb/README.md

 Three palette options are packaged:
 - `dark`: Uses the colours from the 'Dark' JetBrains theme
 - `light`: For those who prefer a light theme, follows the 'Light' theme
-- `mid`: A bonus theme: The `dark` palette with a lighter background
+- `mid`: A bonus theme - The `dark` palette with a lighter background

 **Bring Your Own Colours**